 If you know you have a large area to rid of poison ivy, you’re going to want to choose a concentrated product that can treat a large area once diluted.
 Pick the wrong product, and you might end up using several bottles to treat an area that could be treated with a single bottle of a different product.

 Many of the products we tested while writing these reviews produced shoddy results at best.
 But three of these poison ivy killers proved to be very effective, and they’ve earned our recommendations.

-Our favorite overall is the BioAdvanced Brush Killer.
+Our pick for the best poison ivy killer overall is the BioAdvanced Brush Killer.
 This ready-to-use formula kills more than 70 different plants, including several types of poisonous plants.
 It doesn’t need any diluting and thanks to the built-in sprayer, it’s ready to start killing poison ivy the second you get it home.

-When it comes to the best value, we think the Bonide Poison Oak and Ivy Killer is pretty hard to beat.
+When it comes to the best poison ivy killer for the money, we think the Bonide Poison Oak and Ivy Killer is pretty hard to beat.
 Since it’s in a spray bottle already, applying this formula is as easy as simply pulling the trigger.
 And unlike most of the formulas we tested, this one won’t kill your lawn grass.

 If you’re looking for a premium product that is sure to solve your poison ivy problems, then the Ragan And Massey Brushtox Brush Killer is the best choice for you.
 This concentrated formula will treat an entire acre, killing more than 60 types of plants.
 Most importantly, it’s extremely effective on poison ivy, eradicating it once and for all.